mscdex/node-imap/README.md

        }
     }

-* **removeDeleted**(Function) - _(void)_ - Permanently removes all messages flagged as Deleted in the mailbox that is currently open.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+* **removeDeleted**(Function) - _(void)_ - Permanently removes (EXPUNGEs) all messages flagged as Deleted in the mailbox that is currently open.
+The Function parameter is the callback with one parameter: the error (null if none). **Note:** At least on Gmail, performing this operation with any currently open mailbox that is not the Spam or Trash mailbox will merely archive any messages marked as Deleted (by moving them to the 'All Mail' mailbox).

 * **search**(Array, Function) - _(void)_ - Searches the currently open mailbox for messages using specific criterion.
-The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and an Array containing the message IDs matching the search criterion.
+The Function parameter is the callback with two parameters: the error (null if none) and an Array containing the message IDs matching the search criterion.
 The Array parameter is a list of Arrays containing the criterion (and any required arguments) to be used.
 Prefix the criteria name with an "!" to negate.
-For example, to search for unread messages since April 20, 2010 you could use: [ ['UNSEEN'], ['SINCE', 'April 20, 2010'] ].
-To search for messages that are EITHER unread OR are dated April 20, 2010 or later, you could use: [ ['OR', ['UNSEEN'], ['SINCE', 'April 20, 2010'] ] ].
+For example, to search for unread messages since April 20, 2010 you could use: [ 'UNSEEN', ['SINCE', 'April 20, 2010'] ].
+To search for messages that are EITHER unread OR are dated April 20, 2010 or later, you could use: [ ['OR', 'UNSEEN', ['SINCE', 'April 20, 2010'] ] ].
     * The following message flags are valid criterion and do not require values:
         * 'ANSWERED' - Messages with the Answered flag set.
         * 'DELETED' - Messages with the Deleted flag set.